-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test ĺ scores in admission decisions for first-time, first-year, degree- Х seeking applicants?
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree- X seeking applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2019.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2020.

 C8A ADMISSION

 C8A Require Recommend Require for Some Consider if Submitted Not Used

-C8A SAT or ACT Х
+C8A SAT or ACT X

-C8A ACT only Х
+C8A ACT only X

-C8A SAT only Х
+C8A SAT only X

-SAT and SAT Subject Tests or ACT х
+SAT and SAT Subject Tests or ACT Х

-C8A SAT Subject Tests only Х
+C8A SAT Subject Tests only X

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2019, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

-C8B ACT with writing required

-C8B ACT with writing recommended

-C8B ACT with or without writing accepted
+If your institution will make use of the ACT in admission decisions for applicants for Fall 2020, please indicate which ONE of the following a score will be used in the admissions process): , , ACT with writing required ACT with writing recommended ACT with or without writing accepted